 - The “Schrems” cases stems from the Austrian lawyer Max Schrems and his initial Facebook complaint to the Irish Data Protection Commissioner in 2013

-- Since then he founded the organization noyb, working to expose and legally pursue commercial privacy and data protection violations
+- Since then, he founded the organization noyb, working to expose and legally pursue commercial privacy and data protection violations - on the behalf of all of us 👏

 - His efforts have so far resulted in the first Schrems case, invalidating the Safe Harbor framework in 2015, and now the Privacy Shield framework in July 2020 (“Schrems II”)

-- These rulings make it challenging to transfer personal data from the EU/EEA to third countries, including the USA
+- These rulings, however, also make it challenging to transfer personal data from the EU/EEA to third countries, including the USA

-- However, the EU and the US are in dialogue on how to proceed
+- The EU and US quickly started discussing (again) how to proceed

-- If you are a US provider processing the data of people in the EU/EEA, you need to treat this situation as critical and urgent
+- If you are a US provider processing the data of people in the EU/EEA (and this is a key market for you), you should treat this situation as critical and urgent

 - If you are a controller in the EU/EEA, you need to do the same, and take necessary actions immediately to protect your business

-- You should stay continually up to date going forward – pay special attention to the advice from the European Data Protection Board and the ICO (the UK’s data protection authority)
+- Stay continually up to date going forward – and pay special attention to the advice from the European Data Protection Board and your relevant data protection authority

 And here are some of the terms and (credible) sources you should be familiar with, referenced throughout the article: